apache/shenyu-website/content/en/news/shenyu-2.4.0/index.md

 ## Community

 `Apache ShenYu` is an autonomous community open source project completely dominated by Chinese people.
 It is currently in a period of rapid development.
-`Function development`, `Complete documentation`, `BUG repair` and many other things need to be completed.
+`Function development`, `Complete documentation`, `fix BUG` and many other things need to be completed.
 The `Apache ShenYu` community follows the community philosophy of `Apache Way` and creates a `completely open` and `government` community.
 Every half month, a full community meeting will be held, and the community’s committers, contributors, and users will participate in it , At the meeting, everyone can speak freely and put forward their own views and opinions, such as discussing different functions and different codes, and it is best to reach a consistent point of view.
 In the Apache ShenYu community, we respect the principle of communication priority of mailing list> Github Issue> WeChat group.